TAROM: History

-The beginnings
+Early years

 The history of the Romanian National Air Transport Company can be traced back to 1920, when CFRNA - (French-Romanian Company for Air Navigation) was founded.
 On 13 April 1920, the company registered its headquarters at 194 Rue Rivoli, in Paris.
 A decree issued on 26 April 1920 establishes Direcțiunea Aviației (The Directorate of Aviation), in the subordination of the Ministry of Communications.
 In the same year, the Kingdom of Romania offered CFRNA exploitation rights.
 The country offered the airline two aerodromes: one in Arad, and another one in Bucharest–Băneasa.
 The airline used French-built Potez 15 aircraft for its passenger/mail service between Paris and Bucharest via several cities in Central Europe.
 In 1925, the city of Galați became the first destination in Romania served by regular flights followed, from 24 June 1926, by an extended service to Iași and Chișinău.
 Ten de Havilland DH.9 and five Ansaldo A.300, in addition to the Potez aircraft, operated the service.

 In 1928, the airline changed its name to SNNA (Serviciul Național de Navigație Aeriană, The National Service of Air Navigation).
 On 9 July 1930, the company adopted the name LARES (Liniile Aeriene Române Exploatate de Stat, Romanian Airlines Operated by the State) while 20 July 1937 saw the merger of LARES with its competitor, SARTA (Societatea Anonimă Română de Transporturi Aeriene).